 Between the 15th of April 2020 and the 31st of May 2020, we invite applications for the Romanian Young Academy hosted by the University of Bucharest.
-Notifications on the results of the applications will be sent in September 2020.
-There will be 20 RYA members selected during this first round of applications and each of them will remain in the programme for 3 years (2020-2022).
+Notifications on the results of the applications will be sent in July 2020.
+There will be maximum 20 RYA members selected during this first round of applications.

-The RYA addresses Romanian early career researchers from both within the country and from abroad who received their (first) PhD not earlier than 7 years ago (that is, not earlier than April 2013).
+The RYA addresses Romanian early career researchers from both within the country and from abroad and to foreign researchers who are active in research in Romania and who received their (first) PhD not earlier than 7 years ago (that is, not earlier than April 2013).
 They can come from all disciplines and can apply on the basis of their personal research projects.
 Interdisciplinary projects and projects with a marked civic component, which can also lead to new policy proposals through a transfer of knowledge from academia to society will be preferred.